My Little Pony: Friendship Is Magic: Music

 The series' background music and songs were composed by William Kevin Anderson and Daniel Ingram, respectively.
 The production team identified parts of each episode where they wanted music cues, allowing Anderson to provide the music.
 The score was composed after each episode's initial animation, and was reviewed by Hasbro.
 Ingram worked with Anderson's compositions to create songs which meshed with the background music and fleshed out the show's fantasy setting.
 Ingram's songs usually began with a piano and a basic melody.
 The creative team received the song and provided input; background voices and instrumentation were then layered before the lead singer's vocals.
 Writers sometimes suggested lyrics and overall musical themes, including two songs written by Amy Keating Rogers.
 Music composition substantially preceded the broadcast of an episode; songs for the series' third season, which began airing in November 2012, were composed in 2011.
 Ingram thought the songs from previous My Little Pony shows were "a little bit dated", and decided to bring more-modern work to the Friendship Is Magic series.
 Changes included songs with more emotional depth than those typical of children's animation, which could also be enjoyed outside the episode.
 Ingram said that his songs had become "bigger and more epic, more Broadway and more cinematic over time", and Hasbro endorsed the effort to try "something groundbreaking for daytime television".
-"Putting it Together" from the musical Sunday in the Park with George inspired "The Art of the Dress" in the first-season episode "Suited for Success", and "At The Gala" from the first-season finale was based on Into the Woods.
+"Putting it Together" from the musical Sunday in the Park with George inspired "The Art of the Dress" in the first season episode "Suited for Success", and "At The Gala" from the first season finale was based on Into the Woods.
 A musical number in "The Super Speedy Cider Squeezy 6000" paid homage to "Ya Got Trouble" from The Music Man.

 Casting and voice acting

-Voice casting and production was handled by Voicebox Productions, with Terry Klassen the series' voice director.
+Voice casting and production was handled in Vancouver by Voicebox Productions, with Terry Klassen the series' voice director.
 Faust, Thiessen, and others participated in selecting voice actors, with Hasbro giving final approval.
 Tara Strong was cast as Twilight Sparkle after Faust, who had worked with her on The Powerpuff Girls, asked her to help pitch the show by voicing Twilight, Pinkie Pie and "Applejack [or] Rainbow Dash".
 After Faust heard Strong as Twilight, she knew she wanted her for the role.
 When Cathy Weseluck auditioned for Spike, she envisioned him as a baby with a high voice.
 The director later told her to "boy him up a bit", "chang[ing] everything".

-The series was recorded in Vancouver.
 Voice work was done after writing and before animation, with the animators providing direction.
 According to Andrea Libman (the voices of Fluttershy and Pinkie Pie), this approach enabled the actors to play the characters without limitations; Libman said that she was allowed be as exaggerated as she wanted without the animators stopping her.
 The actors received songs before recording, and practiced them at home.
 The songs were recorded with the dialogue.